ericpriceco/ericpriceco.github.io/_posts/2015-08-10-rails-paperclip-s3.md

 ### Setup Development Environment

-Create a new file called 'aws.yml' in the config folder.
+Create a new file called 'aws.yml' in the config folder and put in your keys.
 The AWS-SDK gem will automatically read this file.

 ```ruby
 development: